ErezBorenshtein/school-sebsite-scraper/README.md

 pip install -r requirements.txt

 Change the token from the file token.txt.
 Once the bot is running and connected to your Discord server, you can interact with it using commands.
-Here are some example commands:
+Here are the commands:

 !help: show all of the commands
 !empty classes [day] [hour]: Displays the empty rooms for a specific day hour.